A step towards estimation of the neutral-hadron size: the gravitational mass radius of pi0 meson in a relativistic theory of composite particles: Charge, mass, and mechanical radii of a particle

-It is possible to estimate the particle size using the mass MSR (\ref{R2mass}).
+It is possible to estimate approximately the particle size using the mass MSR (\ref{R2mass}).
 Its values for proton and neutron should be close to each other, as well as for charged and neutral pions.
-The mass MSR is the main focus of our study in this paper.
+The mass MSR is the main focus of our study in this paper, although we also calculate the energy MSR here.